-Exhaust Braking System
+Engine Braking System

-An exhaust brake is standard on PX-7 engines.
-When activated, this device supplements the service brakes by creating a braking effect on the drive wheels, helping keep your vehicle's service brakes from overheating and/or from additional wear and tear.
-The exhaust brake is not an emergency brake nor intended to replace the service brakes.
+An engine compression brake is standard on the PX-9 engines.
+Optionally, this engine may be equipped with an exhaust brake.
+When activated, these devices supplement the service brakes by creating a braking effect on the drive wheels, helping keep your vehicle's service brakes from overheating and/or from additional wear and tear.
+The engine compression brake or exhaust brake is not an emergency brake nor intended to replace the service brakes.

-DO NOT use an exhaust brake when driving bobtail or with an unloaded trailer.
+DO NOT operate the engine compression brake or exhaust brake when driving/operating your vehicle bobtail or with a loaded or unloaded trailer on road surfaces with poor traction (wet, icy, or snow covered roads) or in heavy traffic.
 There may not be enough weight on the rear axle to provide traction.
-This could cause a loss of control and jackknife resulting in an injury accident.
-Make sure the exhaust brake is switched "OFF" when driving bobtail or with an unloaded trailer.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Braking caused by the normal operation of the engine compression brake or exhaust brake could cause you to lose control of the vehicle, resulting in an accident.
+Make sure the engine compression brake or exhaust brake is switched "OFF" when driving bobtail or with an unloaded trailer.
+Failure to comply may result in death, personal injury, equipment, or property damage.

-The exhaust brake is not intended as the primary brake for the vehicle, nor is it an emergency brake.
 The service brakes must be used in an emergency.
-Relying solely on the exhaust brake to stop the vehicle in an emergency could cause an accident and lead to personal injury.
-The exhaust brake only helps the service brakes by using pressure to slow the drive train.
-You must use the service brakes for quick or emergency stops.
+The engine compression brake or exhaust brake alone might not stop the vehicle fast enough to prevent an accident.
+The engine compression brake or exhaust brake is NOT intended as the primary brake for the vehicle, nor is it an emergency brake.
+The engine compression brake or exhaust brake only helps the service brakes by using engine back pressure to slow the drivetrain.
+Use the service brakes for quick stops.
+You could be seriously injured if you relied only on the engine compression brake or exhaust brake to stop the vehicle in an emergency.
 Failure to comply may result in death, personal injury, equipment or property damage.